Whether you are an individual or an employee of a organization it is easy to get involved with Linaro

 - There are two ways to get a Linaro build on your hardware.
 The fastest way is to grab a milestone image and “dd” it to your SD card.
 If you’d like a little more customization of things like filesystem type, then you can follow the instructions on the boards page of the Wiki.
 They explain how to pick a hardware pack, root filesystem, and then install them using Linaro Image Tools.
 The developer Wiki includes an up-to-date list of what hardware is supported by our current builds.
 There is also a list of low cost development boards, with links to retailers.

-- If you are working for a silicon provider who needs help upstreaming code to the Linux kernel, look through our projects, come to Linaro Connect to meet our engineers and discuss where we can help, then if you are interested in discussing membership, please contact Joe Bates or Steve Taylor at firstname.lastname@example.org.
+If you are working for a silicon provider who needs help upstreaming code to the Linux kernel come to Linaro Connect to meet our team and discuss where we can help and to discuss membership.

 System enablers and developers (software integrators, related hardware developers and OEM/ODMs)